Marijn17s/irHub/Recommended Settings.md

 - [ ] Start with iRacing sim
 - [ ] Stop with iRacing sim
 - [x] Minimize to tray on startup
-- Minimize to tray delay: 3500 ms
 - [ ] Close to tray on startup
-- Close to tray delay: 3500 ms

 > You can use both minimize and close to tray (personal preference).
 Minimize to tray is recommended.